alanng10/StandInfoTech/Docue/a.md

 Class Lang System that is execute on Windows is System Windows.

-System Windows program has program frame.
+System Windows program is Program.

+Program has 1 ProgramFrame.

-The program frame is full screen.
+ProgramFrame is full screen.

-The program shown console by default in program frame.
+The program shown Console by default in ProgramFrame.

-The program shown zero to multi view frame in program frame.
+The program shown zero to multi ViewFrame in ProgramFrame.

-The view frame is full screen.
+ViewFrame is full screen.

-Windows shown System Windows program list view frame list in Running Apps screen.
+Windows shown System Windows Program list ViewFrame list in Running Apps screen.

 System Windows execute zero to multi instant of 1 module ref.